IGM-202-2225/project-2-jgd6426/README.md

 ## Simulation Design

-A peaceful butterfly garden filled with pretty plants, butterflies and bees.
+A peaceful butterfly garden filled with pretty butterflies and bees.

 ### Controls
-- Moving the mouse will scare away the butterflies and bees (but they will move around normally when the player is still?)
+- Clicking changes all agent's states
-- Clicking on any agent destroys it
+- Depending on the state, moving the cursor either causes the bees to follow the user, or the butterflies to flee from the user

 ## Butterfly